 The American Rescue Plan increased the existing child tax credit from $2000 to 3600 dollars for younger children under the age of 6.
-Similarly, the children aged 6 to 18 will receive a tax credit worth $3,000.
-The families that have an individual earning $75000 annually or has a head of household filer earning $112500 or married couples earning $150,000 qualify for this expansion.
+Similarly, children aged 6 to 18 will receive a tax credit worth $3,000.
+Families that have an individual earning $75000 annually or has a head of the household filer earning $112500 or married couples earning $150,000 qualify for this expansion.

 4. Extended Unemployment Benefits